otherjoel/truenas-harden/README.md

 If your server has a [IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) interface, **physically disconnect the network cable**.

 > [!WARNING]
-> * If a malware takes the control of your management computer, it can use the IPMI interface to
+> If malware takes the control of your management computer, it can use the IPMI interface to destroy
->   destroy your backups.
-> * Be cautious and just disconnect the cable.
+> your backups.
+Be cautious and just disconnect the cable.

 ### Check that NTP works as expected